 The NHP1500 compressor may include an Automatic Start/Stop feature as an option from the factory.
 This feature is selectable from the USERS MENU under the MAIN MENU on the Intellisys Controller (See Intellisys Controller Display section).
 This feature is an extension of the automatic load/unload described under NORMAL OPERATION section of the manual.
 This mode is selectable at any machine state, but is not engaged until the compressor is started and loaded (Note: The controller display will show Autostart - OFF until the unit is started and loaded).
-This mode improves fuel economy during periods of needed and to automatically start and load when required.
+This mode provides improved fuel economy and automatic start and load when required.

-NOTICE: Set the line pressure to REMOTE or ON-BOARD based on your application prior to using AU-TOSTART/STOP.
-Ingersoll-Rand recommends the use of a check valve and REMOTE PRESSURE in all AUTO START/STOP applications.
+Set the line pressure to REMOTE or ONBOARD based on your application prior to using AUTOSTART/STOP.
+Ingersoll Rand recommends the use of a check valve and REMOTE PRESSURE in all AUTO START/STOP applications.